derek-graves/pancake-problem/README.md

 `flipjack` is a prototype of an interactive implementation of the pancake problem, a classic prefix reversal problem in combinatorics.
 In its current state, the game serves as a sandbox and visual tool for understanding and experimenting with the problem.
 It's built with simple visuals and intuitive mechanics.

+Click on the image above to play in the sandbox!

 ## Features

 ### The Pancake Stack